Aravind-Jalda/interview-prep/DevOps-security/devops-security-q&a.md

 ---

 ## 1. What is DevOps Security (DevSecOps)?
-DevSecOps is the practice of integrating security into every stage of the DevOps lifecycle...
+DevSecOps is the practice of integrating security into every stage of the DevOps lifecycle.

 ---